9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 * How a DuckDuckGo plugin works line by line.

-* Step by step instructions on creating, testing and suggesting new plugins.
+* Step by step instructions on creating, testing and submitting new plugins.

 ### Why plugins?

 Quite simply, we think that (relevant) instant answers provide for a much better search experience.
 As such, we'd love to show them for as many queries as possible.

-We're not experts in every subject, e.g. bioinformatics, and don't have the resources to develop plugins for niche search areas, e.g. lego parts.
+We're not experts in every subject though, e.g. bioinformatics, and we also don't have the resources to develop plugins for niche search areas, e.g. lego parts.
 However, we think there could be great instant answers in those areas and thousands of others!

 That's where you come in.
-You may be an expert or know an expert in a certain search area.
+You may be an expert or know an expert or know an expert site in a certain search area.
 If so, you're in a great position to help develop a plugin for that area.
 We also have an ever-increasing list of [plugin suggestions](http://duckduckgo.uservoice.com) from our user base.

 In any case, We hope that you will consider helping to make some DuckDuckGo plugins.
 Here's why you might want to:

-* Improve search results in areas you personally search and care about, e.g. [programming documentation](https://duckduckgo.com/?q=perl+split), [gaming](https://duckduckgo.com/?q=roll+3d12+%2B+4) or [entertainment](https://duckduckgo.com/?q=xkcd).
+* Improve results in areas you personally search and care about, e.g. [programming documentation](https://duckduckgo.com/?q=perl+split), [gaming](https://duckduckgo.com/?q=roll+3d12+%2B+4) or [entertainment](https://duckduckgo.com/?q=xkcd).
 * Increase usage of your own projects, e.g. [APIs](https://duckduckgo.com/?q=cost+of+living+nyc+philadelphia).
 * Learn something new, e.g. more Perl or JavaScript.
 * See your code live on a [growing](https://duckduckgo.com/traffic.html) search engine!